henkvancann/GordianServer-macOS/Docs/Q-and-A.md

 It's a full node linked with a mobile wallet. (@Appelcline)

+## What is the purpose of Gordian Wallet, why was it constructed?

+GordianServer-macOS strives to provide the community with an easy-to-use "one-click" setup for a full node, complete with a purpose-built remote app for securely connecting to your node over Tor from anywhere in the world, providing you with a powerful suite of tools. (@ChristopherA)

 ## Why use the Gordian System?

 There are a few advantages to this setup: